zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

     If you encounter installation errors due to conflicting profiles or command groups, uninstall the sample plug-in or modify the profile definition in the `src/pluginDef.ts` file.
     :::

-3. Issue the following command (the new **Files Util Plug-in** command) replacing the data set names with valid mainframe data set names on your system:
+3. Replace the data set names with valid mainframe data set names on your system:

     ```
     zowe files-util diff data-sets "IBMUSER.REXX(TESTADD)" "IBMUSER.REXX(TESTSUB)"